Whether you rarely fly or you’re a seasoned road warrior, we’ve all got something in common: Spending time in airport security lines is the worst.

 TSA PreCheck is a household name at this point, billed as one of the best airport timesavers out there.
 But even after years of growing popularity, it can still be confusing.

 Here’s everything you need to know about this popular trusted traveler program, from how to get signed up, how to make sure it works, and how to get the cost of your application reimbursed.

 What is TSA PreCheck?

-Officially, TSA PreCheck is run by the Transportation Security Administration, a federal government agency, as a trusted-traveler program.
-Unofficially, it’s your ticket for a fast pass through security.
+Officially, PreCheck is run by the Transportation Security Administration, a federal government agency, as a trusted-traveler program.
+Unofficially, it’s your ticket for a fast pass through airport security screening.

 In short, TSA PreCheck can shave a ton of time off your wait in the security line.
-Your first time using TSA PreCheck, you’ll wonder why you didn’t join the program sooner.
+Your first time using it, you’ll wonder why you didn’t join the program sooner.

 The one catch is that TSA PreCheck only partners with specific airlines, so you may not always get that quick pass through security.
 However, all of the major domestic airlines and even many of the small U.S. carriers are included.
 More international airlines are joining the program each year.
 All told, 73 airlines currently participate in PreCheck.

 Signing up is a fairly easy process – and there are two ways you can get it.
 And if you hold the right credit card, you don’t have to pay for it.
 More on that later.